AnnNaserNabil/Xeo-AGI/agentic_framework/README.md

 ## Acknowledgments

 - Inspired by various open-source agent frameworks
-- Built with ❤️ by the Agentic Framework team
+- Built with ❤️ by the Xeo team